-To the Shareholders of

-CHICAGO RIVET & MACHINE CO.
+To the Shareholders of CHICAGO RIVET & MACHINE CO.:

-Notice is hereby given that the Annual Meeting of Shareholders of CHICAGO RIVET & MACHINE CO., an Illinois corporation (the "Company"), will be held at the Company's principal offices, 901 Frontenac Road, Naperville, Illinois, on Tuesday, May 9, 2023 at 10:00 A.M.
+Notice is hereby given that the Annual Meeting of Shareholders of CHICAGO RIVET & MACHINE CO., an Illinois corporation (the "Company"), will be held at the Sheraton Lisle Hotel, 3000 Warrenville Road, Lisle, Illinois, 60532 on Tuesday, May 13, 2025 at 10:00 A.M.
 (CDT), for the following purposes:

-1. To elect the six director nominees named in the proxy statement as directors to serve until the next Annual Meeting of Shareholders and until their successors are elected and shall qualify;

-2. To ratify the selection of Crowe LLP as the Company's independent registered public accounting firm for 2023; and

-3. To consider and act upon such other matters as may properly come before the meeting.
+- 1. To elect the seven (7) director nominees named in the proxy statement as directors to serve for a one year term until the next Annual Meeting of Shareholders and until their successors are elected and shall qualify; - 2.
+To approve, on an advisory (non-binding) basis, the compensation of the Company's named executive officers as described in the proxy statement; - 3.
+To approve, on an advisory (non-binding) basis, the frequency of future shareholder advisory votes to approve the compensation of the Company's named executive officers; - 4.
+To ratify the selection of Crowe LLP as the Company's independent registered public accounting firm for 2025; and - 5.
+To consider and act upon such other matters as may properly come before the meeting.

-Shareholders of record at the close of business on March 13, 2023 will be entitled to notice of and to vote at this Annual Meeting of Shareholders and at any adjournments or postponements thereof.
-A copy of the Annual Report of the Company for the year ended December 31, 2022, which contains financial statements, is enclosed.
+Shareholders of record at the close of business on March 17, 2025 will be entitled to notice of and to vote at this Annual Meeting of Shareholders and at any adjournments or postponements thereof.
+A copy of the Company's Annual Report to Shareholders for the year ended December 31, 2024, which contains the Company's audited financial statements, is enclosed.